gitdode/avrtft/README.md

 # AVRTFT

-Simple project to drive a TFT LCD with an AVR MCU (ATmega328P) and avr-libc.
+Experimental project to drive a TFT LCD with an AVR MCU (ATmega328P) and avr-libc.

 Currently supported displays/drivers: